*This blog was updated on September 6, 2022.

-Is your workplace ready for reopening?
-Have you updated your policies and implemented Public Health guidelines?
-Are you prepared for a Ministry of Labour (MOL) health and safety inspection?
+Is your workplace ready for a Ministry of Labour (MOL) health and safety inspection?

-Under Ontario’s labour laws, employers are required to take all reasonable precautions for the health and safety of their employees.
+Though COVID-19 restrictions are now lifted, employers continue to have a duty under the health and safety legislation to provide a safe workplace to all staff.
 This includes a workplace free of hazards, including hazards such as infectious diseases.
 Through safety inspections, the Ministry ensures workplaces in different sectors are operating in compliance with the Occupational Health and Safety Act (OHSA).

 Every year, the Ministry schedules inspection blitzes in specific sectors.
 The schedule is available on the Ministry website.
 However, it lists the sectors to be inspected, and not individual workplaces.